Terrassa: Catastrophes

-On 25 September 1962, after a long dry season, between 212 and 252 litres of rain per square metre fell in three hours.
+On 25 September 1962, after a long dry summer, between 212 and 252 litres of rain per square metre fell in three hours.
 It caused the rivers Llobregat and Besòs and their tributaries to overflow, creating a water avenue that caused 700 victims and heavy material losses.

 The Vallès Occidental comarca was the most damaged.
 In particularly Terrassa, with 327 victims.
 The reason of these numbers was that building was permitted around two dry streams used to bring rain water to the Llobregat river.
 They met in a wedge shape and were not properly channelized.
-When the streams overflowed it created what was called "the dead triangle", with more than a hundred victims only in the Ègara neighbourhood.
+When the streams overflowed it created what was called "the dead triangle", with more than a hundred victims in the Ègara neighbourhood alone.

 Ecclesiastical history

 The episcopal see of Ègara already existed by about 450 CE, when it was established on territory split off from the Roman Catholic Diocese of Barcelona, under the Metropolitan Archdiocese of Tarragona.
 Pope Hilarius confirmed its autonomy by denying a request around 469 to unite it with the Barcelona under its own first bishop, Ireneus.

 It comprised parts of these Comarques of Catalonia (Catalan districts) : Alt Penedès, Anoia, Baix Llobregat, Vallès Occidental and Vallès Oriental.
 A Provincial Council of Tarragona was held there in 615.

 It effectively succumbed to the Arab (Muslim) conquest in the 8th century and was probably suppressed, its territory being (rather nominally) returned to the Diocese of Barcelona.
 The Marian cathedral continued to exist until 718, when it was taken over during the Umayyad conquest of Hispania, but was rebuilt in the 12th century, and remains part of a monumental complex of ancient Visigothic-Romanesque churches of Sant Pere de Terrassa and Sant Miquel on the site.

 After the Catholic Reconquista of the region in the tenth century, the see was not restored, its territory being incorporated in the (mother) diocese of Barcelona.
 Why a request to restore the bishopric by its Metropolitan of Tarragona, Cesareo, wasn't honored by Pope John XII (955–964) is unclear.

 In 2004, Pope John Paul II created the new Diocese of Terrassa on territory taken from the Archdiocese of Barcelona.
-Its seat is the Cathedral of Holy Sprit.
+Its seat is the Cathedral of Holy Spirit.